- Phone number

 About me and my therapy practice

 I am an experienced counsellor and psychotherapist working in the NHS and in private practice.
 I recognise the pressures of the modern world and the difficulties we often face reconciling our inner needs with the demands of a busy, stressful life.
-Sometimes it’s hard to know where to turn and where to begin when we’re looking for change.
-Sometimes there are things in our past which we have tried to turn away from but which continue to trouble us.
+For many of us, the pandemic has only added further to these stresses or perhaps brought older and more deeply rooted problems to the surface.

 My experience as a therapist and my time working with the Samaritans has taught me how easily we can lose ourselves and struggle to cope, and how important it is to find a person or place where we can speak openly and be heard without fear of being judged.
 This is what I seek to provide in my counselling: a safe environment where clients can share whatever they wish to, and reconnect with the kind of person they wish to be.